binny.nz.calibration module#

 Infer Smail distribution parameters from a mock redshift sample.

-z_samples – Array of galaxy redshifts drawn from a mock or simulated catalog.
+z_samples – Galaxy redshifts drawn from a mock or simulated catalog.

 alpha_bounds – Allowed range for the alpha parameter.